 How does the Accessibility for Manitobans Act (AMA) relate to web accessibility?

 The Information and Communications Standard mandates the use of the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA as the technical standard for web accessibility in Manitoba.
 This means that websites and web-based applications must be designed, developed, and maintained in a way that complies with the WCAG 2.0 Level AA standards.

 In addition, the Accessibility Advisory Council established under the AMA is responsible for providing advice and guidance on accessibility matters related to web content and digital services.
 The council includes representatives from the disability community and experts in web accessibility, who can provide guidance and support to organizations seeking to improve the accessibility of their digital content and online services.

 The Accessibility Directorate is responsible for overseeing the implementation of the AMA, and ensuring that public and private sector organizations in Manitoba comply with the accessibility standards established under the Act.

-The Accessibility Directorate has the authority to investigate complaints related to non-compliance with the AMA, and can take enforcement action against organizations that are found to be in violation of the Act.
-Enforcement measures may include ordering an organization to take specific actions to address accessibility barriers, or imposing fines or other penalties for non-compliance.
+The Accessibility Directorate has the authority to investigate complaints related to non-compliance with the AMA and can take enforcement action against organizations that are found to violate the Act.
+Enforcement measures may include ordering an organization to take specific actions to address accessibility barriers or imposing fines or other penalties for non-compliance.